Sly Green

-Donald "Sly" Green is an American drug trafficker and gangster.
+Donald "Sly" Green is an American convicted drug trafficker and gangster.
 He was the founder of the L.A.
 Boys gang in Buffalo, New York.

 Early life and crime

 Green was born in Buffalo.
 He founded the L.A.
 Boys gang.
 They were named the "L.A.
 Boys" because they received their supply of narcotics from Los Angeles.

 The L.A. boys were notorious for their violence.
 They were one of the most powerful gangs in the Buffalo area during the 1980s and 1990s, being estimated to have made millions off selling cocaine.
 One time during a high-speed car chase, Green attempted to jump into the car of rival dealer "Fat Richard".

 Green's brother, Clayton "Iceberg" Green (b. c.
 1954), was also a member of the L.A.
 Boys.
 He was arrested in a police raid in 2006, where they found cocaine.

 Convictions

 In 1991, Green was arrested on murder charges.
 There, he showed another inmate newspaper clippings on his gang, saying "These are my guys.
 This is what they're doing".

 On March 30, 1994, under the presiding of John Thomas Curtin, 27 members of the gang were found guilty of racketeering, conspiracy and obstruction of justice.
 Court evidence of the seven-week long trial showed that Green was plotting to make US$50,000,000.00 off cocaine deals.
 Green appealed, and he was again found guilty on March 27, 1997.
 He filed for his trial to be extended, which was denied on December 15.
 Overall, Green was sentenced to four life sentences, plus 110 years in prison.

 Attorney William J. Hochul Jr. was often an adversary to Green and his associates.
 He argued in the 1994 convictions, and later argued in a 1996 murder trial of L.A. boys member George "Dog" Powell.